 Common blue

-To this end the trust is looking to engage Sean Reed, a local ecologist in some dune restoration work in the near future and the following is an outline he has written of what is planned and the rationale behind this.
-He introduced our land management group to the Dynamic Dunescapes publication which has helped inform our thinking and which some readers may find interesting and informative.
-As Sean mentions, more information and planned consultation are to follow.
+The Trust has engaged Sean Reed, a local ecologist, to plan our dune restoration work.
+The following outline gives a little more detail on the Project.
+Sean introduced our land management group to the Dynamic Dunescapes publication which has helped inform our thinking and which some readers may find interesting and informative.

 Jonathan Caddy